Metamon is a Vagrantfile combined with a set of Ansible Playbooks which can be used to quickly start a new Django project.

 .gitignore

-Keep in mind that the .gitignore
+Keep in mind that the .gitignore included in this repository is rather

 bare.
 It is recommended that you add rules for ignoring IDE files and generated